Top 3 Financial Things High School Grads Need to Do

 How…

-If you do not use a car on campus, talk to your credit union about opening a credit card with a small credit line (max $500).
-You can use this card for a few small purchases per month and pay it off in full each month.
+Talk to your credit union about opening a credit card with a small credit line (max $1,000).
+You can use this card for a few small purchases per month (like gas) and pay it off in full each month.

 Set a reminder in your phone to check the card balance at the end of each week.
 Don’t allow friends to use the card.
 This is not free money; this is a bill that will arrive at the end of the month that you need to pay in full.
 The “on-time payment” factor is 35% of your FICO score, so paying on time is very important.